 - A 5-year projected business plan, including balance sheet, P&L, and cashflow

-The NSE trading centre has introduced various eligibility requirements that its trading members must meet to trade on the exchange.
-All trading members of the NSE must register themselves with the Securities and Exchange Board before commencing operations.
-Along with the relevant trading member fees and security deposit, the applicant must adhere to various rules:
+The NSE has introduced various eligibility requirements that its members must meet to trade on the exchange.
+All members of the NSE must register themselves with the Securities and Exchange Board before commencing operations.
+Along with the relevant member fees and security deposit, the applicant must adhere to various rules:

-- Individuals (or sole proprietors) must be Indian citizens over the age of 21 and should have at least 2 years experience as a partner with, or an authorised assistant, clerk, remisier or apprentice to, an existing trading member.
+- Individuals (or sole proprietors) must be Indian citizens over the age of 21 and should have at least 2 years experience as a partner with, or an authorized assistant, clerk, remisier or apprentice to, an existing member.

-- No person can be admitted to the trading members list of the NSE unless they have passed the Certification Programme conducted by the NSE for the specific trading segment of the exchange.
+- No person can be admitted to the members list of the NSE unless they have passed the Certification Programme conducted by the NSE for the specific segment of the exchange.

 - LLPs must be formed and registered under the Limited Liability Partnership Act, 2008.

-- Designated Partners of registered Partnership Firms or LLPs should have a minimum of 2 years experience in an activity related to dealing in securities, portfolio management or in financial services or brokerage.
+- Designated Partners of registered Partnership Firms or LLPs should have a minimum of 2 years of experience in an activity related to dealing in securities, portfolio management or in financial services or brokerage activities.

 - Members must be free from any bankruptcy or criminal proceedings.